NaphatPi/real-time-taxi-trip-prediction/README.md

 The lambda function code to perform data processing and connecting to the Sagemaker Endpoint could be found in the lambda folder.

 ### AWS S3
-Please follow the steps in the article to create and setup an S3 bucket.
+Please follow the steps described in the article to create and setup an S3 bucket.

 ### AWS Cloud9
 The python script to simulate the data generation process for Cloud9 can be found in cloud9 folder.
 Please follow the instruction in the article to see how to setup a cloud9 environment to run the script.